BIAS, DISCRIMINATION, & HARASSMENT

 The Bias Incident Response Team is a trained group of university employees that receives incident reports, conducts investigations, and adjudicates incidents.
 Team members:

-- Desiree Libengood, Dean of the College of Arts and Sciences and Chair of the Diversity Advisory Committee
+- Desiree Libengood, Associate Vice President of Academic Affairs, Dean of the College of Arts and Sciences and Chair of the Diversity Advisory Committee

 An alleged policy violation that begins a complaint resolution process under this policy.